intj-t/intj-t/README.md

 Jonathan lives in historic Abingdon, Va. and owns two homes.
 And was placed on child benefits after his mother died.
 Working on family trust by putting property in the trust as shares to have income as dividends.
 His Working Capital or Net Worth is high and there are lawsuits for unpaid startup salaries dating back to 2011 pending at Microsoft Legal.
 Cashing out shares converted into the right to receive the Cash Merger Consideration pursuant to this Section 2.02.

 I have Micosoft UNIX Licenced Source 1974-2012, SUSE Source Cache, Microsoft Code Center Priemium, Microsoft Samples 1974-present, Every Windows SDK and DDK And MSDN Magazine Partner Source from Component Source.
 And Visual Sudio 2003,2005 Source Plus Microsoft Research and Code Plex Archive.
+Macromedia Flash 4 Source now in the Computer History Museum.
 Adobe Source Libraies Etc, Subraten Cube 2 Source.
 IRCAM Sources.
 My Northrup Grumann Mars Rover which I was lead Software Engineer on in college.

 <ul>
 <li><a href="https://www.youtube.com/watch?v=78LsXbMCNMk">Prick: Riverhead</a></li>